LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 solution values (e.g. a negative density or temperature).

-.. _Mathematics.Predictors.Max:
+.. _ARKODE.Mathematics.Predictors.Max:

 Maximum order predictor
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-At the opposite end of the spectrum, ARKODE's interpolation modules discussed in section :numref:`Mathematics.Interpolation` can be used to construct a higher-order polynomial interpolant, :math:`p_q(t)`.
+At the opposite end of the spectrum, ARKODE's interpolation modules discussed in section :numref:`ARKODE.Mathematics.Interpolation` can be used to construct a higher-order polynomial interpolant, :math:`p_q(t)`.
-The implicit stage predictor is computed through evaulating the highest-degree-available interpolant at each stage time :math:`t^I_{n,i}`.
+The implicit stage predictor is computed through evaluating the highest-degree-available interpolant at each stage time :math:`t^I_{n,i}`.

-.. _Mathematics.Predictors.Decreasing:
+.. _ARKODE.Mathematics.Predictors.Decreasing:

 Variable order predictor
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^